ONLYOFFICE/onlyoffice.github.io/README.md

         ...
     });
     ```

+Detailed instructions can also be found in [ONLYOFFICE API documentation](https://api.onlyoffice.com/plugin/installation).

-**Important**: when you integrate ONLYOFFICE Document Server with a 3rd-party storage, you need to use special connectors (integration apps).
+**Important**: when you integrate ONLYOFFICE Document Server with a 3rd-party storage, you need to use [special connectors](https://api.onlyoffice.com/editors/plugins) (integration apps).
 If you compile a connector from source code or create a new one, you can add plugins using Document Server config.
 If you use ready connectors (e.g. from ownCloud/Nextcloud marketplaces) adding plugins via config is not applicable.

 ## Configuration